 Finally, we have Cholesterol and Dempster, both of whom are prone to bouts of depression — as seen when Cholesterol takes his “characterisation break” to muse upon his situation in life (in a wicked parody of Chris Claremont’s writing style).

-This is Moore’s first extended look at the superhero, following the brief inclusion of characters in Roscoe Moscoe (as I previously discussed).
+).
 He captures the likenesses of the X-men well, and deserves acknowledgement for the style he has fostered, a mash-up of ’60s Marvel Kirby, underground comix stalwarts Robert Crumb and S Clay Wilson, shot through with British children’s humour comics in the style of Leo Baxendale.
 But Moore comes to the decision to turn his back on cartooning, and it’s a decision that needs to be considered carefully here.

 His statements that he felt himself neither good enough nor quick enough to succeed as a cartoonist are no doubt genuine.
 I’d take issue with the idea that he felt himself not “good enough” as his work becomes more complex, developed and aesthetically pleasing as he gains experience.
 I would suggest that his artistic work lacked a sense of originality, unable to escape the influences of the artists previously mentioned.